Focus Areas and Task Teams

 Urban trails are playing an increasing role in city greening, transportation and development.
 This team looks at greenways, transportation and urban trails and how to assist cities and towns in implementing sustainable urban trail networks.
 This is a specialized field and requires complex collaboration between many stakeholders.

-MEDIA – Media and Marketing
+MEDIA – Media

 Digital media is reshaping the way trails are portrayed and marketed to a global audience, this team looks at novel and new way in which trails can stay up to date and in the public awareness.
 The team assists all other Trail Task Teams with campaign communication support, video development, and identifying opportunities for WTN members to share and develop media for trail marketing.